Regulationtimelineenforcementdeadlines

 Ctrl AI provides full execution traces, expert verification, and trust-tagged outputs for every AI decision.

-The next major milestone is 2 August 2025, when obligations for general-purpose AI (GPAI) models and the governance framework take effect.
+The next major milestone was 2 August 2025, when obligations for general-purpose AI (GPAI) models and the governance framework took effect.
+Chapter V was not substantively amended by the Digital Omnibus on AI, so these obligations stand as enacted.

 General-Purpose AI Model Obligations